- Kenny wishing to reverse everything that happened, giving up his chance at being brought back to life."Goodbye, you guys."

 - Sheila apologizing to Kyle at the end.

-- Plus, when Kyle reminds her that it was Cartman's "fucking filthy mouth" that saved them, she didn't go nuts like she would have.
+- Plus, when Kyle reminds her that it was Cartman's "fucking filthy mouth" that saved them, she didn't go nuts as she would have.

 - Sharon and the other mothers quitting the M.A.C. to help their kids.
 Doubles as a Moment of Awesome.